-This DSP encompasses projections and forecasts for the 2018 - 2022 timeframe.
-It is intended that the DSP will be reviewed on a periodic basis, and amended with new information as it becomes available.
+18 This DSP encompasses projections and forecasts for the 2018 - 2022 timeframe.
+It is intended that available.

-21 The planning horizon extends to a five (5) year period, (in terms of rate setting 2017 is a bridge 22 year, 2018 is a test year, and 2019 - 2022 represent forecasted years, based on Chapter 5 23 requirements for Consolidated Distribution System Planning.
-Under the renewed regulatory 24 framework, a planning horizon of five (5) years is required to support integrated planning and 25 better alignment of SLHI's planning cycles with rate-setting cycles.
-A longer-term approach 26 enhances the predictability necessary to facilitate planning and decision-making by customers and 27 distributors.
-This also facilitates the cost-effective and efficient implementation of the DSP and 28 meeting of OEB expectations in the areas of performance outcomes.
+19 the DSP will be reviewed on a periodic basis, and amended with new information as it becomes year, 2018 is a test year, and 2019 - 2022 represent forecasted years, based on Chapter 5 requirements for Consolidated Distribution System Planning.
+Under the renewed regulatory framework, a planning horizon of five (5) years is required to support integrated planning and enhances the predictability necessary to facilitate planning and decision-making by customers and distributors.
+This also facilitates the cost-effective and efficient implementation of the DSP and meeting of OEB expectations in the areas of performance outcomes.
 The asset assessments are also